NikolettaGr/Project1-Paw-Walkers/README.md

 # *Paw Walkers*

----

 The Paw Walkers website allows people to learn about the company "Paw Walkers" and find sitters for dogs and cats.
 The visitors of the website could quickly search and contact the person to care them's pet.

-The site can be accessed by this link: http://127.0.0.1:5500/index.html
+The site can be accessed by this link: https://nikolettagr.github.io/Project1-Paw-Walkers/

 ---
 ## User Stories

 ### First Time Visitor Goals:

-    -As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
+    * As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
-    -As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
+    * As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.

 ### Returning Visitor Goals:

-    -As a Returning Visitor, I want to see various pet sitters, so that I can choose from.
+    * As a Returning Visitor, I want to see various pet sitters, so that I can choose from.
-    -As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular sitter.
+    * As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular sitter.
-    -As a Returning Visitor, I want to find community links, so that I can learn more about the organization.
+    * As a Returning Visitor, I want to find community links, so that I can learn more about the organization.

 ### Frequent Visitor Goals:

-    -As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.
+    * As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.

----

 ## Features